ansible-collections/cloud-content-handbook/GUIDELINES/coding_guidelines.md

 - If your code is too nested, that’s usually a sign the loop body could benefit from being a function.
 - Leverage Python's built-in functions and standard libraries whenever suitable to reduce code verbosity and improve efficiency.
 - Do NOT use wildcards (*) for importing other python modules; instead, list the function(s) you are importing
 - Always return useful data, even when there is no change.
+Provide relevant information n the form of a log message or data data to the caller.
+This practice can enhance the usability and clarity of the code.
 - Use Python type hints to document variable types.
 Type hints are supported in Python 3.5 and greater.
     - At least annotate your public functions
     - Annotate code that is prone to type-related errors
 - Prefer specific exception handling over broad exceptions to pinpoint errors accurately.
 - Minimize the usage of global variables; prefer encapsulating logic within functions or classes.
+- Prefer to use join() instead of concatenating strings within loops.It offers improved readability.
+- Consider using f-strings for string formatting.They offer readability, conciseness, and are less susceptible to errors.
 - Use pytest for writing unit tests for plugins

 **_Ansible_**
 - Do not use sys.exit().
+Use a module specific method, such as fail_json() or fail_json_aws().
+- Don’t raise a traceback (stacktrace).
 Use fail_json() from the module object.
-- Don’t raise a traceback (stacktrace).
-Ansible can deal with stacktraces and automatically.
 - Split long Jinja2 expressions into multiple lines.
-- Spell out all task arguments in YAML style and do not use key=value type of arguments
-- Use true and false for boolean values in playbooks.
-- When naming files, use the .yml extension and not .yaml.
-- Do not override role defaults or vars or input parameters using set_fact.
-Use a different name instead.
-- Do not use the eq, equalto, or == Jinja tests introduced in Jinja 2.10, use Ansible built-in match, search, or regex instead.
-- Avoid the use of lineinfile wherever that might be feasible.
-- All defaults and all arguments to a role should have a name that begins with the role name to help avoid collision with other names.
 - Minimize the usage of shell or command modules when equivalent Ansible modules are available.
-- Activate argument validation for roles by utilizing an argument specification.
 - Combine multiple changes to trigger a single handler to avoid unnecessary execution.
-- Implement error handling strategies (e.g., ignore_errors, failed_when, changed_when) to handle failures gracefully.
+- Additional and detailed guidelines for using Ansible are provided [here](https://redhat-cop.github.io/automation-good-practices/) as best practices for automation.
+- [These guidelines](https://ansible.readthedocs.io/projects/lint/rules/) outline the rules to adhere to when working with Ansible.
+They are verified as part of the ansible-lint workflow in our CI pipeline.

 ### Naming Conventions
 - Function names, variable names, and filenames should be descriptive.